datacarpentry/image-processing/_episodes/07-thresholding.md

 The process works like this.
 First, we will load the original image, convert it to grayscale, and blur it with one of the methods from the [Blurring]({{ page.root }}/06-blurring/) episode.
-Then, we will use the `cv2.threshold()` function; T, an integer in the closed range [0, 255],  will be one of the parameters passed to the function.
+Then, we will use the `>` operator to apply the threshold T, an integer in the closed range [0, 255].
 Pixels with color values on one side of `T` will be turned "on," while pixels with color values on the other side will be turned "off."
 In order to use this function, we have to determine a good value for `T`.
 How might we do that?
 Well, one way is to look at a grayscale